Trivivium/devops-2k20/report/REPORT.md

 have helped was setting up chatops.
 Having the error log not being sent to a specific developer by email but rather in a chat we all had access too, would have helped.
 Additionally we could have monitored the monitoring and logs as well easily and created various triggers.
-An exampel of a trigger would be monitoring the the amount of 4xx HTTP responses that presumably would have increased afterwards.
+An example of a trigger would be monitoring the amount of 4xx HTTP responses that presumably would have increased afterwards.

 #### Database Backups